HOW RECYCLING WORKS

 Or in other words, how one contributes, in simple ways, to the improvement of the living conditions of the whole world!
 This is something that everyone owes -to themselves and others- to adopt as lifestyle.
 But how is proper recycling accomplished?

 What mistakes must be avoided so that our good intention and deed are not lost?

 WHAT DAILY MATERIALS WE CAN RECYCLATE:

 1.Aluminum packages, e.g. refreshments, beers, etc.

 2.Tinplate packaging from evaporated milk, canned tomato paste etc.

 3.Packaging made of plastic, like bottles and containers of water, soft drinks, yogurt, butter, oil, detergents, cleaning products, shampoos, foam baths, cling film, toothpaste, deodorants, plastic bags and so on.

 4.Glass packaging e.g. bottles and jars, juices, soft drinks, alcoholic beverages, food etc.

 5.Packages of paper & paper boxes, e.g. from electrical appliances, milk, juices, cereals, pizza, biscuits, sugar, detergents, paper bags etc.

-Do you know that 1.000 kilos of recycled glass save about 12 kilos of oil?
+Do you know that 1.000 kilos of Anything that has been made from already existing materials,... glass save about 12 kilos of oil?